 We're also dedicated to creating a space for voices that need to be heard and works that 100% need to be read.

-However, if you are familiar with the press and catalogue, and you feel like you have a manuscript/project that meshes with akinoga's aesthetics and mission, please send an email (not the manuscript or project) to firstname.lastname@example.org to begin that discussion.
+If you are familiar with the press and catalogue, and you feel like you have a manuscript/project that meshes with akinoga's aesthetics and mission, please keep the press in mind when the reading period is open again.